fpdf-easytable/simple_unit_test/README.md

 *Description*

-    the methods of the classes that we want to overwrite
+    overwrite the methods in $methods of the class $class_name with the user defined callback set in the $method array.
+You can think of it as overwrite at run time.
+For example if you need to mute an expensive method of your class or if you want to try a new definition of a method without changing the original.

 *Parameters*